Veikkosuhonen/astro_stacking/README.md

 ### Inferring transformations and stacking

 We select the chronologically middle image to be the fixed reference.
-Using the Matlab function `fitgeotform2d`, we infer a 2D transformation consisting of translation, rotation and scaling that best aligns the reference stars between each image and the reference image.
-Now the transformation can be applied to each image using `imwarp`
+We iteratively align each image to the fixed reference.
+Choosing the locations of the stars in the image to be aligned and the reference image and using the Matlab function `fitgeotform2d`, we infer a 2D transformation consisting of translation, rotation and scaling that best aligns the stars.
+Now the transformation can be applied to the image to be aligned by using `imwarp`.
+Finally, all the images are added together elementwise, and the result is scaled back to 0-1.

+### Post-processing

+Our goal with post-processing is to enchance the dim objects of the sky and reduce some of the background noise and skylight.
+We begin by subtracting a fixed value from the image to make the dark areas darker while hopefully preserving all important detail.
+The fixed value is chosen as the per-channel median of the central area of the image.
+With this, some noise and skylight is removed and contrast is increased.
+Then we apply a gamma correction with gamma = 0.5.
+Finally, we multiply the whole image by 4 to move the dynamic range to the darker parts of the image.
+We lose detail on all bright stars but enchance the dim objects.
+The result is not very pretty, but shows a great deal of detail.

 ## Results and analysis

 <img src="./images/result.jpg" height="800px" />

 The main dataset of 50 images and 17 minutes of exposure with our method produces an image with significantly more detail than any single image, and slightly seems to surpass what a bare eye would be able to see.
 We can see for example the Double Cluster and M13.
 The result is still quite far from impressive considering how much exposure time we had.
+Especially the noisiness of the image is quite dissapointing.

 <figure>
     <img src="./images/double_cluster.jpg" height="400px"/>
     <img src="./images/m13.jpg" height="400px"/>
     <figcaption>
-        Double cluster (left) and M13 are cleary visible in the result, albeit far from impressive.
+        The Double cluster (left) and M13 are cleary visible in the result, albeit far from impressive.
     </figcaption>
 </figure>